| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday May 29, 2008!

 Congress from the state that voted against the Conference Report and the

+only member of the delegation that voted with the President in his veto.
 Senator Coburn says he had no problem with the relatively small part of the bill that pertains to farm and conservation programs- but had HUGE concerns over the big increases in spending for nutrition that Democrats demanded and got in the final package.
 We also talked about the report that he released a few days ago about the unneeded travel of USDA- and he agreed with me that there should be travel dollars available to USDA for officials of that agency to get out to meet with farm groups during their annual meetings- even when those meetings are in "vacation towns."
 His problem was conferences that Coburn contends had little to do with agriculture and involved sending employees thousands of miles to be involved in seminars on things like the "Seven Habits of Highly Effective people" which is something the Senator believes could have been achieved by having those employees stay in Washington.
 We have the full conversation with Senator Coburn linked below- check it out!!!
 Click here to listen to Ron and Senator Coburn talk agriculture and more! | |

-Farm Groups Call Ethanol the "Fall Guy" and Contend Extreme Oil Prices Are Reason for Most Increases In Just About Everything- Especially Food! ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Leaders from
+| Farm Groups Call Ethanol the "Fall Guy" and Contend Extreme Oil Prices Are Reason for Most Increases In Just About Everything- Especially Food! ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Leaders from

 the National Corn Growers Association, American Farm Bureau Federation,